mage2pro/payfort/README.md

 The extension integrates your Magento 2 store with the **[PayFort](https://www.payfort.com)** payment service.
-Payfort [is available](https://www.payfort.com/payfort-faqs/#section30) for merchants in United Arab Emirates, Egypt, Saudi Arabia, Jordan, Lebanon and Qatar.
+Payfort [is available](https://www.payfort.com/payfort-faqs/#section30) for merchants in the United Arab Emirates, Egypt, Saudi Arabia, Jordan, Lebanon and Qatar.

 ## How to buy
 The extension is not released yet, so there is no way to buy it just now.